 Banteay Srei's domestic violence project involves male and female community volunteers.
-The organisation has created peace networks for these volunteers to meet at a regular basis and to exchange their experiences.
-They learn about women's rights and gender-based violence issues.
+The organisation is supported by CAFOD and has created peace networks for these volunteers to teach them about women's rights.
 They are trained to act as family counsellors and mediators in domestic violence cases.
 They also raise awareness on domestic violence in the communities and provide information on relevant laws.

 - Hai Hean is a mediator and has received training from Banteay Srei on facilitation skills, domestic violence, women's rights and gender equality. - Hai Hean was trained to provide primary intervention to domestic violence cases in communities including monitoring and follow up.
 When there is an incident in the village he approaches the family.
-Sometimes he is directly approached by survivors for help. - Serious abuse cases are referred to assistance services.
+Sometimes he gets directly approached by survivors for help. - Serious abuse cases are referred to assistance services.
 Survivors may also be referred to legal and social services through partners of Banteay Srei and government agencies. - Banteay Srei also provides safe shelter for survivors of violence and psychological counselling and therapy.

-Banteay Srei's family-based approach to tackling domestic violence has been very successful, resulting in significant behavioural changes among the perpetrators:
+Banteay Srei's family-based approach to tackling domestic violence has been very successful, resulting in significant behavioural changes amongst the aggressors: